redlib-org/redlib/README.md

 ### Docker Compose

+> [!IMPORTANT]
+> These instructions assume the [Compose plugin](https://docs.docker.com/compose/migrate/#what-are-the-differences-between-compose-v1-and-compose-v2) has already been installed.
+If not, follow these [instructions on the Docker Docs](https://docs.docker.com/compose/install) for how to do so.

 Copy `compose.yaml` and modify any relevant values (for example, the ports Redlib should listen on).

 Start Redlib in detached mode (running in the background):